GitLab CI Pipeline for Eleventy

 This post details the GitLab CI pipeline used for this blog, which is built with Eleventy.
 It's based on a collection of GitLab CI templates that have evolved over several years for my published NPM packages with a collection of end-to-end tests used for web applications and a few unique jobs added specifically for Eleventy and Nunjucks templates.
 It's meant as an illustration of a reasonably comprehensive CI pipeline for an Eleventy static site, maximizing the level of automated testing, leveraging built-in GitLab capabilities where practical, and optimizing parallelization and pipeline speed.

-CI Pipeline Philosophy #
+CI pipeline philosophy #

 The following summarizes the general philosophy that I use for any CI pipeline.
-Some pieces are Gitlab specific, but most are general platform independent recommendations based on my experience.
+Some pieces are GitLab specific, but most are general platform independent recommendations based on my experience.

 - Some might argue that CI pipelines should be highly optimized between what runs in a merge request and what runs on the primary branch.
 In general that is a mistake in GitLab CI.
-The GitLab merge request widgets are optimized to show changes since in the context of that merge request, e.g. if you run a Code Quality report you only see the changes in that merge request, not all issues.
-If there is no reference job in the default branch, then the all results will be identified as changes.
+The GitLab merge request widgets are optimized to show changes since in the context of that merge request, for example, if you run a Code Quality report you only see the changes in that merge request, not all issues.
+If there is no reference job in the default branch, then the all results are identified as changes.
 Unless there are long-running jobs that need to be optimized or other specific drivers, there is benefit to running consistent pipelines.

 - The pipeline should leverage built-in GitLab capabilities where appropriate.
 In this pipeline that includes analyses like code quality and some security related testing.
 There's no point in re-inventing the wheel unless there's a specific driver.